hscript06/safeonion/README.md

 python3 safeonion.py
 ```

-**⚠ Note:**
-If you don’t have Tor Browser, the script will ask for the executable path when starting.
-You can download it from: [https://www.torproject.org/download/](https://www.torproject.org/download/)
+**⚠ Important:** You must install Tor Browser as a requirement and place the unzipped Tor Browser folder inside the SafeOnion folder alongside the script.